EmPower1Chain/EmPower/README.md

 Write your name on line 6, save it, and then head back to GitHub Desktop.
 Josephis K. Wade  Creator/ Developer/ Poject Manager

-Welcome to the EmPower1 Blockchain
+Welcome to the EmPower1Equalize Blockchain

-Thank you for downloading the Em-Power Blockchain software.
+Thank you for downloading the Em-Power1Equalize Blockchain software.

 Thank you for considering Em-Power1 Blockchain software.
 This software is designed to provide users with a secure and reliable platform for accessing and managing their cryptocurrency transactions.
 The software is built on a decentralized network of computers, providing users with the ability to securely store, send, and receive cryptocurrency.
 It also allows users to access a decentralized exchange, allowing them to easily trade their cryptocurrency for other cryptocurrencies or fiat currencies.
 Additionally, it provides users with advanced features such as smart contracts, multi-signature wallets, decentralized applications, and tokenization.
 We hope you enjoy using the Em-Power1 Blockchain software and we look forward to hearing from you with any feedback or suggestions.